choteVLM/shiKai/README.md

 - audio_trans_file: path to the audio transcription file
 - provider: LLM provider used for answering your query (like Gemini/OpenAI)
 - model: LLM model to be used for answering your query (like gemini-2.0-flash)
+- web_mode: boolean(True/False) to run the application with a web interface instead of CLI

 ```
 #### Configuration Example ####